MicrosoftDocs/visualstudio-docs/docs/extensibility/visualstudio.extensibility/extension-guides/editor/editor.md

 ## Get started

-Your extension code can be configured to run in response to various situations that a occur when a user interacts with Visual Studio.
-These are known as entry points.
+Your extension code can be configured to run in response to various entry points (situations that occur when a user interacts with Visual Studio).
 Editor extensibility currently supports three entry points: listeners, the [EditorExtensibility](#access-editor-functionality) service object, and commands.

 Event listeners get triggered when certain actions occur in an editor window, represented in code by a `TextView`.
 For example, when a user types something into the editor, a `TextViewChanged` event occurs.
 When an editor window is opened or closed, `TextViewOpened` and `TextViewClosed` events occur.

 The editor service object is an instance of the `EditorExtensibility` class, which exposes real-time editor functionality, such as performing text edits.

-[Commands](../command/command.md) are initiated by the user by clicking on an item which you can place on a menu, context menu, or toolbar.
+[Commands](../command/command.md) are initiated by the user by clicking on an item, which you can place on a menu, context menu, or toolbar.

 ### Add a text view listener